-Because of our love for orphans, we like to feature other people who also have a heart for orphans around the world.
+Because of our love for orphans, Bring Me Hope likes to feature other people who also have a heart for orphans around the world.
 Mother Teresa is well known around the world for her charitable work and heart for people and children.
-She worked with many orphans and today we want to help celebrate her 104th birthday with our 10 favorite Mother Teresa quotes:

 I love stories…not fairy tales but the nitty gritty, real life stuff.
 The little and big things that make life unique in it’s own way and show that all things have beauty — even if it’s what the world deems it as broken.